SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ### Login
 **File**: `modules/GeneralPagaes/Login.tsx`
 This component provides a login interface for users, allowing them to input their credentials (username and password) and submit them to log into the application.

 ---

+### Toast Provider
+**File**: `modules/ToastProvider.tsx`
+This component allows any component in the application to show toast notifications for success or error messages

+---